david587/Szalon/README.md

 # Trying hai server
 # use get method to show all cars from db

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.

-## Folder Structure

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources